blinklet/learning/pelican-static-site/host-static-web-site.md

 I just wanted to make it clear that, from this point on, we are not using Python.

-# GitHub
+## Create a Git repository and sync it with your GitHub account

 I assume you have Git installed on your computer.
-If not, detailed installation instructions are on the Git web site at [git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+If not, detailed installation instructions are on the Git web site at [https://git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-## local Git repo
+## Create a local Git repo

-Pelican web site is in a directory.
-My directory is named *learning-with-code*.
+Your Pelican web site is in a project directory.
+For example, my directory is named *learning-with-code*.

 ```bash
 $ cd learning-with-code